 Low vs. Mid vs. High Frequency

-It may be helpful to think of musical notes in terms of low, middle, and high-frequency sound.
+It may be helpful to think of musical notes in terms of low, middle, and high-frequency sounds.
 The lowest note on musical instruments such as organs, tubas, pianos, and cellos is in the 5-70 Hz range.

 The human ear perceives low-frequency sound waves as “lower.”
 When you turn up the bass on your stereo, you’re boosting the lower frequency range.
 These are “rumbly” noises that you can both hear and feel.

-Mid-frequency audio are those that fall between 500 and 2000 Hz, which is where human speech can be intelligently deduced.
+Mid-frequency audio is those that fall between 500 and 2000 Hz, which is where human speech can be intelligently deduced.
 There is a vast spectrum of audible sound in the upper 2000 Hz range, which is where high-frequency sounds begin.

 As a relatable comparison, note that the Middle C on the piano is a medium sound frequency sound just above 500 Hz.
 The highest note on a flute is at 2100 Hz, which is near the bottom end of the high-frequency spectrum, whereas the highest note on a typical piano is just over 4000 Hz.